Travel insurance claims

 5. Proof of purchase

-If you are claiming compensation for items lost or damaged, you’ll need to show the insurer that you owned these items in the first place.
+If you are claiming compensation for items lost or damaged, you’ll need to show the insurance provider that you owned these items in the first place.
 Keep copies of receipts, or if you’ve own the items for a while photograph your luggage and jewelry items before packing so that if you need to show proof of ownership you can.

 6. Right level of cover